 We are passionate about agriculture and committed to organic farming.
 While organic farming presents many challenges, it is important to us that we continue to improve the techniques we use to produce high quality crops for our customers and increase the productivity of our soils for future generations.
 We strive to provide our customers with the safest and most nutritious produce that can be grown.

 Grown by us,

 After farming for over a decade on various organic and conventional farms in the Midwest, Northeast and Mid-Atlantic regions, Derek Zember and Victoria Nachimson started D&V Organics on 50 scenic, farmland preserved acres in South Jersey in 2015.

 Our growing practices follow the guidelines set forth by the USDA National Organic Program.
 Growing organically means being mindful of our agricultural practices and prioritizing the health of the consumer, our workers and the environment.

-We are currently transitioning our farm to become certified organic, with certification expected Spring 2018.
+We are Certified Organic through Quality Certification Services (QCS), an accredited USDA Organic certifier.
 We go beyond the minimum standards set forth by the USDA National Organic Program.
 On our farm, we utilize drip irrigation to increase the efficiency of our water use and protect this natural resource.
 Tissue sampling of our crops during various growth stages is performed to ensure we meet the nutrient requirement of the crops, using fertilizers efficiently and minimizing any potential for pollution.
 We take pest management seriously by monitoring our crops for specific insect and disease pests.
 We plan for and integrate pollen sources and habitat for beneficial insects that work to fight problem pests.